dtonon/chronicle/README.md

 If an event published by the owner refers to a conversation that is not yet known by the relay, it tries to fetch it.

+## Features highlight

+It works nicely as inbox/outbox/dm relay.
+It is a space-efficient backup relay.
+It offers spam protection by WoT.
+It permits to load old notes with a "fetch sync" option.

 ## Configure

 After cloning the repo create an `.env` file based on the example provided in the repository and personalize it: